chestm007/py_build_server/README.md

-An automated build server written for Python2.7
+An automated build server written for Python2.7 (python3 support coming soon)

 ####About
-monitors git repository either by polling or listening for webhook\
-messages, and when new tagged versions are released, builds and uploads\
-to your chosen repository via twine
+monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository via twine

 ####Installation
 `sudo pip2 install py-build-server`